B.A. (UBC), LL.B. (Queen’s)

 Lisa`s love for great pie is equally matched by her respect for the law.
 She believes that good law is necessary to maintain a fair and just society, and that we are all responsible for maintaining good law.
 She applies this belief to pie also.

-Her practice is a blend of commercial and administrative litigation, and advising governing bodies.
+Her practice is a blend of administrative, aboriginal and environmental litigation, and advising governmental bodies.

 In professional regulatory law, Lisa advises both regulatory bodies and professionals.
 This breadth of her experience gives her a depth of knowledge that allows her to serve clients with a comprehensive view of their legal issues.

 She advises professional regulatory bodies on all areas of their responsibilities including quality assurance, registration, inquiry, discipline, reviews and appeals.
 In acting for professionals, Lisa has defended them against allegations of misconduct, incompetence, and registration.

 Lisa has the privilege of assisting Indigenous governments in asserting the aboriginal rights and title of their peoples.
 She has a special interest in energy projects and assisting her Indigenous clients in exercising their governance powers to determine whether such projects should proceed.